Creativity and sex are two areas of my life and work I'm hugely passionate about.

 I have also encountered fears in artists and creative individuals who wonder whether they would stop creating if they were satisfied in their erotic, sexual expression, or if intense sexual expression would take away from their creating - as if the two would be mutually exclusive.

 What if the two could play together, enhance each other, nourish each other and fire each other up?
-What if sex, sexual energy, orgasm energy is channeled into supporting creative projects?
+What if sex, sexual energy, orgasm energy is channelled into supporting creative projects?

 What if the joy of creating, of being in the flow creatively, connects us more deeply with our life force energy, which in turn makes us feel more alive, more sexy and increases our sexual drive?